Risks of Medical Radiation

 Most diagnostic tests that use ionizing radiation (eg, x-rays, CT, radionuclide scanning) expose patients to relatively low doses of radiation that are generally considered safe.
 However, all ionizing radiation is potentially harmful, and there is no threshold below which no harmful effect occurs, so every effort is made to minimize radiation exposure.

 • The absorbed dose is the amount of radiation absorbed per unit mass.
-It is expressed in special units of gray (Gy) and milligray (mGy).
+It is expressed in units of gray (Gy) and milligray (mGy).
 It was previously expressed as radiation-absorbed dose (rad); 1 mGy = 0.1 rad.

 • The equivalent dose is the absorbed dose multiplied by a radiation weighting factor that adjusts for tissue effects based on the type of radiation delivered (eg, x-rays, gamma rays, electrons).
 It is expressed in sieverts (Sv) and millisieverts (mSv).
 It was previously expressed in roentgen equivalents in man (rem; 1 mSv = 0.1 rem).
-For x-rays, including CT, the radiation weighting factor is 1.
+For radiography, including CT, the radiation weighting factor is 1.

 • From a single coast-to-coast airplane flight: 0.01 to 0.03 mSv